‘Governor grabbed my butt’: Hundreds of pages of testimony from Cuomo probe made public

 One New York State employee interviewed in the probe told investigators the governor, whom she had never met, tapped her butt during an event in September 2019.

-The unnamed employee testified that as she and Mr. Cuomo posed for a photo, he “took his hand and double tapped the area where my butt and my thigh meet, so kind of under my butt cheek.”
+The unnamed employee testified that after she and Mr. Cuomo posed for a photo, he “took his hand and double tapped the area where my butt and my thigh meet, so kind of under my butt cheek.”

 She said she told her supervisor, who was also in the photo, about the incident afterward.